teesmile/fmc-presentation-anthonyu/pages/content6.md

 # [Conclusion ]{.text-transparent .bg-clip-text .gradient-heading .bg-gradient-to-r .from-[rgb(11,104,134)] .to-[rgb(9,131,172)]}

 <div class="text-xl  mt-2 mb-4 text-left mx-auto max-w-4xl bg-white p-8 rounded-xl shadow-lg border-t-4" style="border-color: rgb(11, 104, 134)">
-Antimicrobial Stewardship (AMS) is vital for <span>safe and effective hospital care.</span> <span>Pharmacists</span> are central to its success, helping improve patient outcomes and combat <span>resistance.</span> FMC Keffi has much to gain from AMS, and with strong leadership can become a model for stewardship excellence and example to other hospitals in Nigeria.
+Antimicrobial Stewardship (AMS) is vital for <span>safe and effective patient care.</span> <span>Pharmacists</span> are central to its success, helping improve patient outcomes and combat <span>resistance.</span> FMC Keffi has much to gain from AMS, and with strong leadership can become a model for stewardship excellence and example to other hospitals in Nigeria.

 </div>